By now we’ve all heard about author platform, even if we’re not entirely sure how to build or maintain one.

 If you’re working on a book project that you know is going to take some time to complete — a novel or a memoir that’s already been in progress for a few years, for instance — then write a shorter ebook!

 It’s surprisingly easy to self-publish an ebook.
 You want it to be high quality, with great content, a compelling cover and a well-designed interior.
 Using Amazon, Barnes & Noble, Kobo, iBooks, or e-junkie you can promote and sell your ebook from your website.
-While marketing your ebook is a topic for another post, shepherding a short ebook to publication is a fairly simple process.
+While marketing your ebook is a topic for another post, figuring out how to write an ebook is a fairly simple process.
 And voila, you have a book to propel future books.

 Media opportunities will come, but any interview you do, blog post you write or opportunity to speak in front of people you come across qualifies as media.
 Don’t be afraid to showcase these successes on your website and social media channels.